Traditional Document Editors Alternatives That Actually Speed Up Work

 No tool is perfect.
 AI-powered editors raise legitimate concerns—data privacy, algorithmic bias, and the specter of “AI hallucination” (where the tool generates inaccurate content).
 Overreliance can dull critical thinking.
 But used wisely, the benefits far outweigh the risks.

-"AI should empower, not replace, your voice." — Jordan, illustrative expert, summarizing safe AI adoption
+"AI should empower, not replace, your voice." — Jordan, expert, summarizing safe AI adoption

 Checklist for safe adoption: